 District EstNbr EstName MOI# Date Description 80 P622 Tyson Foods NLB381206 5413G 13JUN2016 The purpose of this Memorandum of Interview is to document the events on June 13, 2016 related to the large quantity of dead-on-arrival (DOA) chickens discovered during live hang operations.
 The establishment has determined that this event occurred off-site.
 However, it is expected that measures are taken during grow out operations to reduce the number of birds dying prior to approved methods of slaughter.
 In addition, from a veterinary standpoint, conveying these dead birds along highway systems should be avoided.
 At approximately 0530, while performing ante-mortem inspection on chickens, the following situation was observed.
 After inspecting multiple trucks outside, I walked into the live-hang area.
 There were many large piles of dead birds on the floor and live-hang platform on Line 1.
-The number was eventually found to be approximately 2,075 birds from one grower as stated by (D) (6) on June 13, 2016.
+The number was eventually found to be approximately 2,075 birds from one grower as stated by (b) (c) on June 13, 2016.
 The daily Farm Condemnation sheet given by the establishment for the day shift stated the number of birds presented for slaughter as 133, 583 birds.
 For Lot 1 on the Poultry Condemnation Certification (FSIS Form 9061-2) for that day, a total of 35, 278 birds were presented for slaughter and 2,066 birds were DOA.
 A few dead birds were examined by myself in the live-hang area.
 There was no evidence of swelling on the heads, nor were there any discharges.
 Birds were normally colored and of a variety of body conditions.
 Most were well fleshed.
 Dead birds were found to be slightly cooler than expected for a very recently deceased bird.
 No excessive swelling of the body was seen.
-Live birds on the live-hang conveyer belt were able to stand and ambulate; many were panting.
-No neurological symptoms were seen in these birds.
-Live birds from this lot were not seen to have markedly abnormal viscera or condition on USDA post-mortem inspection.
+Live birds on the live-hang area or condition on USDA post-mortem inspection.
 At the time of ante-mortem inspection, this large amount of DOAs was not observed on trucks.
 The fans and misters were turned on and facing the trucks.
-The ambient environmental tem
+The ambient environmental temperature was warm.
+Some birds were seen pating and there were few visible dead birds.
+In the live hang area, the establishment employees were working to clear the large amount of DOAs